OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 ![Image of redesigned council tax page](/downloads/imageedit_7_8417797494.jpg "Redesigned council tax page")

-We're planning on deploying this with a request for feedback along with Hotjar heatmaps and recordings to review how well it works for users
+We're planning on deploying this with a request for feedback along with Hotjar heatmaps and recordings to review how well it works for users, and make any changes needed.

 For our webchat deployment on forms pages we're setting up a new Tag Manager container to handle it and adding it into the template.
 We're hoping this will help improve completion rates and give users extra confidence there is help at hand if they need it.